This delicious Potato Salad recipe has tender potatoes, crisp veggies, and eggs in a tangy and creamy dressing! A

 - salt & pepper to taste

 - Boil the potatoes in salted water until tender (approx. 15 minutes).
-Cool completely and cut in halves or quarters.
+Cool completely.

 - Mix all dressing ingredients in a large bowl.
 Add remaining ingredients and toss well.
-(I slightly mash the potatoes while mixing to make it creamy).
+(I slightly mash some of the potatoes while mixing to make it creamy).

 - Refrigerate at least two hours before serving.